Growth Equity Specialists, Investing Beyond Expectations

 Our Investment Approach

-At Baron Capital, our entire organization is united in a single investment style and objective.
+At Baron Capital, our entire organization is aligned behind a single investment approach and shared objective.
 We are long-term investors in secular growth businesses that are run by great management teams and offer durable competitive advantages.

 Our Principles